Disassembling a Marx 999 locomotive isn’t too difficult, and it’s easier than the Marx 666, but it helps to have some instructions.

 The easiest way to remove the handrails is to straighten them from the front of the locomotive, then bend the four cotter pins inside the locomotive to release the cotter pins, then push the handrails out.
 If they are dirty, you can clean them with almost any metal polish.
 If they won’t stay shiny, a cheap alternative to replating them is to paint them with silver-colored spray paint.

-If you want them to stay clean and shiny, spray them with a clearcoat spray afterward.
+After polishing or painting them, if you want them to stay clean and shiny, spray them with a clearcoat spray afterward.

 The bell is held in place by two tabs at the top of the locomotive.
 Straighten both tabs to get it to release, but only straighten them as much as is necessary to free the bell, to avoid breaking the tabs.
 I’ll show you a nifty trick at reassembly time to help avoid breaking tabs.